 Consider the number of people in your household and how often you do laundry to help find the right size top-load washer for your needs.
 Also think about the size of your bedding, especially comforters and duvets, which tend to be bulky.
 Keep in mind that overloading and underloading the machine can both lead to laundry mishaps.
 As a reference point, a 4-cubic-foot top-load washer will hold between 12 and 16 pounds of laundry, and a 4.5-cubic-foot top-load washer will hold up to 20 pounds of laundry.

 Agitator vs. Impeller

-Impellers are a spinning disc at the base of the washer.
-They have a much lower profile than an agitator.
+An impeller is a spinning disc at the base of the washer with a low profile.
 Rather than rubbing against items to get them clean, an impeller spins to make the clothing and linens in the tub rub against each other to get clean.
 Impellers offer gentler cleaning cycles than agitators since they don’t rub directly against the items in the wash.
 They also deliver higher speeds for spinning water out of clothing at the end of a cycle.
-However, they typically take longer to clean, so wash cycles may be longer on machines with an impeller.
+However, they typically take longer to clean laundry, so wash cycles may be longer on machines that have an impeller.

 Water and Energy Efficiency

 Finding a top-load washer that is energy efficient and doesn’t use excessive amounts of water is important both for keeping utility bills under control and reducing your household’s environmental footprint.
 Most top loaders require more water per load than front-loading machines.
 The average top-load washer uses around 20 gallons of water for each load, while the average front loaders use about 13 gallons.